MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - Add a **WARNING** step for things that could be dangerous or cause a quality issue.
 To reinforce the warning, you can [add a style in the HoloLens app](hololens-authoring.md).

-- Adding numbered small steps inside a step can sometimes help, but don’t be afraid to create separate steps for easier reading.
+- Adding steps inside a step can be helpful, but don’t be afraid to create separate steps for easier reading.

 - When you’re done writing a step, be sure to move the cursor outside of the text box to activate AutoSave.